lborophysics/DECTSim/docs/source/dev_guide/sensors.rst

     :param array: An array of dimensions [energy_bins, ny_pix, z_pix, rotation] representing the number of photons in each pixel and rotation in each energy bin.

-    **Returns**: :code:`signal`.

-    The return value will be [ny_pix, z_pix, rotation], and will represent the signal from the sensor in response to the counts in each energy bin.
+    :returns: :code:`signal` will be [ny_pix, z_pix, rotation], and will represent the signal from the sensor in response to the counts in each energy bin.

 ideal_sensor